CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

-One of the biggest challenges of doing science is that you might have to wear many different hats: domain expert, lab manager, statistician, teacher, mentor, grant writer, manuscript author, public speaker\... the list goes on.
+One of the biggest challenges of doing science is that you might have to wear many different hats: domain expert, lab manager, statistician, teacher, mentor, grant writer, manuscript author, public speaker... the list goes on.
 Doing Open Science is no different, but the list of skills may be even greater, since the goal is now to openly communicate each step of the process to a broader audience.
-This also makes teaching Open Science quite challenging- we will cover topics ranging from \"soft skills\" like project management and internal communications to more technical skills like software management and containers.
+This also makes teaching Open Science quite challenging- we will cover topics ranging from "soft skills" like project management and internal communications to more technical skills like software management and containers.
 We could probably teach this whole workshop on each single topic, but we clearly don't have the time to do that.
 Instead, we will focus on a higher-level look at the landscape of Open Science and introduce you to a wide variety of skills and concepts with the idea that you can go on to find ways to implement them in your own work.

+---

 ## WHY do Open Science?